esthesis-iot/esthesis-core/esthesis-core/esthesis-core-docs/docs/01-documentation/06-developers-guide/01-Dev Environment setup.md

 2. There is a convenience script `destroy.sh` in the root of each helm package.
 You can use it to fully erase all installations performed for that particular package together with any additional Kubernetes resources that do not get automatically deleted by uninstalling the Helm chart (for example, PVCs).

+## Follow up
+Continue with the Startup Guide to learn how to start using esthesis Core.